cowniflow/TLM/README.md

 ### output

-The output from tlm.py and plotting.py is stored here.
+The output from tlm.py are stored here.
 These include:
 - lakes.nc: A netcdf file containing permanent water and land (i.e. drained) area, ages and type of the lake and DLB objects, as well as their id and coordinates at every time step.
 - area_water_frac.txt: A timeseries of the water area fraction.
 - area_drained_frac.tx: A timeseries of the drained area fraction.
 - lake_nr.txt: A timeseries of the number of lakes.

+### plots
+All plots that were created with plotting.py or animations.py are stored here.
+These include:
-- area_water_frac.png: A plot of the water area fraction of all ensemble runs over time.
+- ensemble_plot.png: Timeseries of water area and drained fraction of the ensemble, including ensemble mean and standard deviation.
-- area_frained_frac.png: A plot of the drained area fraction of all ensemble runs over time.
-- number.png: A plot of the lake number of all ensemble runs over time.
 - circles: A folder with all .png files created for each ensemble.
 - run_{}.gif: A gif for each ensemble run, created from .png files from circles.
+- run_{}.mp4: A video file for each ensemble run, created from .png files from circles

 ## Documentation
 Some documentation has been set up for this project which you should be able to find hosted online